TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 9. **View Equipment List**: I can View the Equipment List so that I can ensure the equipment needed for their calculation us available.
 (4 Story Points)
 10. **View Equipment Details**: I can View Equipment Details so that I can view the exposure limits of various items and decide which equipment is the safest to use.
 (3 Story Points)
 11. **Equipment Pagination**: I can View a Paginated List of Equipment so that I can easily find equipment and view it's details.
 (1 Story Points)
-12. **Filter Equipment (Won't Have)**: I can Filter Equipment by Category so that it is easier to find the equipment I am looking for - e.g. browsing through the equipment list.
-(4 Story Points)
-13. **Add Project (Won't Have)**: I can Add a Project so that instead of reseting my calculator for a new task, I can create a new project and add to a new calculator (saving ones previously created to go back to).
-(4 Story Points)

 *As a Site Admin:*